Be Fire Safe: What You Need to Know About Fire

 - Check with an accountant or the Internal Revenue Service about special benefits for people recovering from fire loss.

-A wildfire risk management system was developed to identify key areas of risk within the community and to support the development of the plan for consideration by Mayor and Council.
+A wildfire risk management system (PDF) was developed to identify key areas of risk within the community and to support the development of the plan for consideration by Mayor and Council.
 A synopsis of key findings and plan recommendations follows.
 In total, 19 recommendations were developed for consideration by the District.
 These focus on communication and education, structure protection, emergency response, training and post-fire rehabilitation.

 On July 10, 2007, the Mayor and Council passed the following resolution: "That the recommendations contained in the Community Wildfire Protection Plan be adopted in principle pending the development of a detailed implementation plan with an associated financial plan which will be brought back to Council for their consideration and adoption."